WordPress staging site

 You’ll now need to wait for a bit while BlogVault creates your staging site.
 It usually only takes a couple of minutes or so, though it might take longer for really large sites.

-Then, you’ll get a special username and password to access your staging site, along with the actual URL to the staging version of your site:
+Then, you’ll get a special username and password to access your staging site, along with options to access the WordPress admin and merge changes back to your live site:

 If you’re just using your staging site as a testing sandbox, you might never need to apply the changes to your live site.
 However, you might have some situations in which you want to “push” the staging version of your site to the live site to overwrite the live site with the staging version.